 hiddenInSingle: false

-If the global configuration wasn’t being respected, the next logical step was to assume the theme’s template file for list pages (list.html
+If the main settings didn’t work, the next logical step was to think that the website’s template for the list pages was overriding our settings.

 .tag-entry .entry-cover {